hitblast/avnie/README.md

 $ python -m venv venv && source venv/bin/activate

 # Install the required dependencies and optionally update them.
-$ poetry install --sync && poetry update
+$ make install # or poetry install --sync
+$ poetry update

+# Start using it!
+$ avnie --help

-# You can either use `poetry build` to build the package:
+# Optionally, you can also build the Python package locally.
 $ poetry build

-# or, use it directly without the command above:
-$ avnie --help
 ```

 Optionally, run unit tests to ensure everything is working as expected: